 During their service together on a National Academies committee in 2008, Deborah Estrin and Ida Sim realized that mobile health (mHealth) was an up-and-coming technology, and if we could successfully apply lessons learned from other information technologies, the impact on health could be dramatic.
 In 2010, they co-authored a Policy Paper in Science calling for an open mHealth architecture.
 In April 2011, Deborah and Ida convened a group of experts from the software and health worlds to strategize about how to actualize such an architecture.
 In September 2011, Open mHealth was born.

-Open mHealth a project of the Tides Foundation, which is a registered non-profit (501c3).
+Open mHealth a project of the Tides Center, which is a registered non-profit (501c3).
 We depend on private donations, foundations, corporate and strategic partnerships to fund everything from staff salaries to basic operations.
 These investments go to continuing the Open mHealth movement.
 Open mHealth is proud to be supported by:

 Open mHealth believes that innovation comes through open community and collaboration.
 To learn more about how your organization can contribute to the Open mHealth movement, email email@example.com

 Open mHealth is an independent non-profit organization with 501c3 status under the fiscal sponsorship of the Tides Center.
 We strongly believe in being neutral and promoting all sectors of the mHealth ecoysystem, including both for-profit and non-profit solutions.
 Our non-profit status allows us the greatest flexibility to pursue our goal of breaking down barriers to mHealth integration.